gotify/website/docs/nginx.md

 }
 ```

-If you want to use https, keep it to false in gotify and rely on nginx to set it up like you would with any other website.
+If you want to use HTTPS through Nginx, keep the gotify setting GOTIFY_SERVER_SSL_ENABLED=false and rely on nginx to encrypt your traffic like you would with any other website.

 # At a subpath